academe/wp-max-submit-protect/js/jquery-maxsubmit/README.md

 all the form item types and selected values).
 The plugin is given the maximum number of items the server will accept when the page is generated, so it has a number to compare to.

+So, can't we just use `$('form :input').length;` to get the number of fields?
+Well yes you can get the number of fields with that selector.
+What that does not give you, however, are the number of fields that will be posted when the form is submitted.
+Some fields (e.g. multi-select) can post multiple values.
+Some groups of fields (e.g. radio buttons) will post only one vaolue per group.
+Others (e.g. checkboxes) may or may not be posted, depended on whether they are checked.
+Yet others (e.g. textarea) will always be posted regardless of what value has been entered.
+Disabled fields and fields with no name attriobute will also not post to the server.
+In short, it's complicated.

 ## Implementation

 ### Client-side JavaScript